popovicsandras/SeloinJs/README.md

 ##### No injection

 ###### resolve
-This is the default injection startegy, which has no injection.
+This is the default injection strategy, which has no injection.
 If you want to access the service locator container from the resolved entity, you have to pass it during resolution.
 ```javascript
 class Engine {}
 class Car {